 Between the expanded horizons and the prison walls may be another vantage point: How good a friend is social media?
 Would you continue to call someone your ‘BFF’ if they acted the way social networks do?

-For example, would you still hang out with your buddy if he was constantly being used as a source of information about you – perhaps without your knowledge?
+For example, would you still hang out with your buddy if he was constantly being used as a source of information about you – without your knowledge?

 A new study by the Mediterranean Council for Intelligence Studies’ (MCIS) 2012 Intelligence Studies Yearbook points to the use of social media as “the new cutting edge in open-source tactical intelligence collection”, according to study co-author Joseph Fitsanakis.